-The College of Liberal Arts & Sciences offers a BA and a BGS in American Studies, an interdisciplinary program in which students think critically about the many institutional and cultural meanings of America, popular culture, society and identity.
+The College of Liberal Arts & Sciences offers a BA and a BGS, as well as a graduate certificate, a MA, and a PhD in American Studies, an interdisciplinary program in which students think critically about the many institutional and cultural meanings of America, popular culture, society and identity.
 You will be studying such topics as film, jazz, literature, visual culture, gender, race and religion.
 American Studies investigates America in the past and present and considers the profound impact of diversity on society and addresses differential power structures in American life.

 Education: Involves a wide range of possibilities including elementary education all the way up the Higher education professor.
 Communication skills are very important in this career path.

 Writing: Writers and editors traditionally with an American Studies degree focus on historical books, editing governmental documents, or journalism as a career path